Hey, it’s your Palisades Tahoe family.

 At some point that got lost.
 This little bubble of ours stopped being fun.
 All the sudden our social community became a black hole for negativity.
 It became a place for trolls and haters to hide behind a keyboard and bash our family.
 And that’s not cool with us anymore.

 We want to remind you why WE’RE here in this funny little corner of the internet.
 Because the act of sliding down snow is fun.
 Skiing IS fun.
 Snowboarding IS fun.
 We want to share our favorite moments with our adoring fans just as we hope you want to share your good times with us: that season you worked here in ’71, your kick ass turns down Chute 75, your kids first turns on Bailey’s Beach.
 Yeah, those times.
 We love you passionate skiers and riders.
-And above everything, we at Squaw Valley Alpine Meadows will continue creating moments and memories with you and your family.
+And above everything, we at Palisades Tahoe will continue creating moments and memories with you and your family.
 To this we are 100% dedicated.

 So here’s where we stand.
 This social network we built is our home.
 And it was built for a place to share stoke.
 When you choose to visit our home, you don’t have to agree with everything you see and you can choose how you interact with it, but if you rant, spew hatred or bully our family and friends in our home we will break up with you.
 This behavior will no longer be tolerated.